waseemhnyc/fastapi-openai-render/README.md

 - Update `name` in `render.yaml` to the name of your service
 - Includes Pytest - Modify tests in test_main.py and run tests with the command `pytest`
 - Includes two endpoints: `/prompt` and `/prompt/stream`
+- Extra: Update links in README.md to use your own repo as a template or for "Deploy to Render"

 ## Manual Steps

-1. You may use this repository directly or [create your own repository from this template](https://github.com/render-examples/fastapi/generate) if you'd like to customize the code.
+1. You may use this repository directly or [create your own repository from this template](https://github.com/waseemhnyc/fastapi-openai-render/generate) if you'd like to customize the code.
 2. Create a new Web Service on Render.
 3. Specify the URL to your new repository or this repository.
 4. Render will automatically detect that you are deploying a Python service and use `pip` to download the dependencies.